An Abstract Model for Branch and Cut: Preliminaries

-We are given a generic optimization problem (\emph{\MOP}) --- linear or nonlinear, with or without integers --- which is to be solved using a \bc algorithm.
-For convenience, we assume that the \MOP{} is a minimization problem.
-We also assume that we already have a feasible solution to the \MOP{}, so that our only goal is to efficiently certify the optimality or quality of that solution.
 The \bc approach involves creating a computationally tractable relaxation of the original problem, which we call the \emph{root} of the \bc tree and assume is provided to us.
 For example, when the \MOP{} is a mixed-integer linear program, we start with its linear programming relaxation.
 The value of the solution to this relaxation provides a lower bound on the optimal value to the \MOP{}. \bc{} proceeds by either (1) tightening the relaxation through adding \emph{valid} cuts, which will remove parts of the current relaxation but no \MOP{}-feasible points, or (2) splitting the feasible region, creating two subproblems, which we call the \emph{children} of the original (\emph{parent}) relaxation.
 Both of these operations improve the lower bound with respect to the original relaxation.
 The \bc{} procedure repeats on the new relaxation with cuts added in the case of (1), and recursively on the children in the case of (2); we assume that tractability is maintained in either case.
 Moreover, we assume that all children remain \MOP{}-feasible.
-We now formally define a \emph{\bc tree} as used in this paper. \begin{definition}[\bc tree] A \bc tree $T$ is a rooted binary tree with node set $\nodes_T$ that is node-labeled by a function $\gapfn[T]: \nodes_T \to \nonnegreals$, indicating the bound improvement at each node with respect to the bound at the root node, such that \begin{enumerate} \item The \emph{root} node $v_0$ has label $\gapfn[T](v_0)=0$. \item A node $v$ with exactly one child $v'$ is a \emph{cut} node, and we say that a \emph{cut} or \emph{round of cuts} is added at node $v$.
-The bound at $v'$ is $\gapfn[T](v') = \gapfn[T](v) + \cutbd_v$, where $\cutbd_v$ is the nonnegative value associated with the round of cuts at $v$. \item A node $v$ with exactly two children $v_1$ and $v_2$ is a \emph{branch} node, and we say that we \emph{branch} at node $v$.
-The bounds at the children of $v$ are $\gapfn[T](v_1) = \gapfn[T](v) + \lbd_v$ and $\gapfn[T](v_2) = \gapfn[T](v) + \rbd_v$, where $(\lbd_v, \rbd_v)$ is the pair of bound improvement values associated with branching at $v$. \item A node with no children is a \emph{leaf} node. \end{enumerate} We say that $T$ \emph{proves a bound} of $\targetbound$ if $\gapfn[T](v) \ge \targetbound$ for all leaves $v \in \nodes_T$. \end{definition} We will refer to a \emph{cut-and-branch} tree as one in which all cut nodes are at the root, before the first branch node.
-While \Cref{def:bctree} is generic, the abstraction we study is restricted to the \emph{single-variable} version in which $\lbd_v$ and $\rbd_v$ are the same for each branch node $v \in \nodes_T$.
-We also drop the subscript $v$ in $\cutbd_v$, as in \Cref{sec:tree-size} and \Cref{sec:general-cut-time}, we assume a constant cut quality for each cut node $v \in \nodes_T$, while in \Cref{sec:svbvc}, cut quality is only a function of the number of cuts already applied.
+We now formally define a \emph{\bc tree} as used in this paper.